olegman/redux-actions-helpers/README.md

             withCoolStuff
         };
     },
-    /* 💥 killer feature: multiple actions on one handler with very nice and short syntax, but nothing magical under the hood it's just constants with ',' delimeter */
+    /* 💥 killer feature: multiple actions on one handler with very nice and short syntax.
+    But nothing magical under the hood it's just constants with ',' delimeter */
     [actionWithParams + anotherAction]: (state, action) => {
         let { param1, param2 } = action;
         return {